Marquess of Anglesey: Other family members

-Lady Adelaide Paget (1820-1890), daughter of the first Marquess, as Lady Adelaide Cadogan, was a prodigious authoress, most noted for her seminal work on plays and card games.
+Lady Adelaide Paget (1820–1890), daughter of the first marquess, as Lady Adelaide Cadogan, was a prodigious author, most noted for her seminal work on plays and card games.

-Lady Caroline Paget (1913-1973), daughter of the sixth Marquess, was a socialite and actress.
+Lady Caroline Paget (1913–1973), daughter of the sixth marquess, was a socialite and actress.
 Her sister Lady Rose Paget was also a socialite.

-Lady Clara Paget (born 1988), daughter of the eighth Marquess, is an actress and model well known for her role in the TV series Black Sails.
+Lady Clara Paget (born 1988), daughter of the eighth marquess, is an actress and model well known for her role in the TV series Black Sails.

-Lewis Bayly (died 1631), grandfather of the first Baronet, was Bishop of Bangor.
-His son Nicholas Bayly, father of the first Baronet, was a member of the Irish House of Commons for Newry.
-The Very Reverend Edward Bayly, younger son of the first Baronet, was Archdeacon of Dublin.
-Lambert Bayly, younger son of the first Baronet, was the father of the Very Reverend John Bayly, Dean of Killaloe, who was the grandfather of (1) Paget Bayly, a major-general in the Army, and (2) John Bayly, a general in the Army.
-Charles Bayly, younger son of the first Baronet, was a captain in the Royal Navy.
-Paget Bayly, younger son of the second Baronet, was also a captain in the Royal Navy.
-Nicholas Bayly, younger son of the second Baronet, was Member of Parliament for Anglesey.
+Lewis Bayly (died 1631), grandfather of the first baronet, was Bishop of Bangor.
+His son Nicholas Bayly, father of the first baronet, was a member of the Irish House of Commons for Newry.
+The Very Reverend Edward Bayly, younger son of the first baronet, was Archdeacon of Dublin.
+Lambert Bayly, younger son of the first baronet, was the father of the Very Reverend John Bayly, Dean of Killaloe, who was the grandfather of (1) Paget Bayly, a major-general in the Army, and (2) John Bayly, a general in the Army.
+Charles Bayly, younger son of the first baronet, was a captain in the Royal Navy.
+Paget Bayly, younger son of the second baronet, was also a captain in the Royal Navy.
+Nicholas Bayly, younger son of the second baronet, was Member of Parliament for Anglesey.

 In 1727, the town of Uxbridge, in the Massachusetts Colony, was named after the Earl of Uxbridge.